Flags for Heroes display resonates with Upper Township residents

 The large flags, purchased by sponsors for $50 each as part of the fundraising effort, include a keepsake tag with the hero’s name, as well as the name of their sponsor.
 The names on the tags vary from parents to health care workers to veterans to teachers.

-During a ceremony on Oct.
+During a ceremony Oct.
 11, the flags were dedicated before a small crowd of township residents.
-The display initially was intended to be taken down Tuesday and returned to the Rotary Club, but due to overwhelming positive feedback, and with permission from the township, the flags will wave for an additional 10 days.
+The display initially was intended to be taken down Tuesday, Oct.
+22, and returned to the Rotary Club, but due to overwhelming positive feedback, and with permission from the township, the flags are waving for an additional 10 days.

 “It was a way to not be political, but to be pro-American, while recognizing important people in others’ lives,” Scheck said on the decision to do the fundraiser, which she hoped also would highlight the importance of appreciation and unity.